rafaelhueb92/ReactDeploytoS3/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is based on this article [Deploy React to AWS S3](https://medium.com/serverlessguru/deploy-reactjs-app-with-s3-static-hosting-f640cb49d7e6)

 ## Available Scripts

 In the project directory, you can run:

+### To deploy to AWS S3

+- Create a bucket
+- Install AWS CLI
+- aws configure and put your credentials from your IAM User
+- Run build
+- Run deploy (Substitute on package.json in section scripts, value deploy, < your bucket name > by your bucket name).

 ### `yarn start`